 American College of Physicians Policy Paper on Telemedicine in Primary Care Settings

-Telemedicine is a technologically advanced method for remotely managing acute and chronic conditions.
-Telemedicine service models can benefit patients and physicians by providing access to specialist care, reducing costs and improving patient outcomes when it supports care coordination, and communication with a patient's health care team (in-person and virtual).
-This educational module gives an overview of the numerous telehealth models, state and federal regulatory considerations, technology requirements, and considerations for ensuring patient privacy during telemedicine encounters.
+Telehealth is a technologically advanced method for remotely providing care and managing acute and chronic conditions.
+Telehealth service models can benefit patients and physicians by providing access to specialist care, reducing costs and improving patient outcomes when it supports care coordination, and improving communication with a patient's health care team (in-person and virtual).
+This educational toolkit overviews the numerous telehealth models, state and federal regulatory considerations, technology requirements, and considerations for ensuring patient privacy during telehealth encounters.

 Sign in to take quiz and track your certificates